 Research the job

-Before attending any job interview it is a good idea to research the organisation and familiarise yourself with the following:
+Before attending any job interview it is vital to research the organisation and familiarise yourself with the following:

-- Relationship between the open position and other members of staff - have a sense for the department.
+- Relationship between the open position and other members of staff.
+Try and get a sense for the department

 What is the employer looking for?

-Employers use interviews to confirm that an applicant has the required knowledge, skills and willingness to contribute and fit into the organisation's culture.
+Employers use interviews to confirm that an applicant has the required knowledge, skills and willingness to contribute and fit into the organisation’s culture.
 They also want to see if your career goals are in line with opportunities available with their organisation.
-They are looking for the potential in prospective employees to become valued, trusted, productive team members of their organisation.
+They are looking for the potential in prospective employees to become valued, trusted and productive team members.

 - Are you a self-starter, able to work without constant supervision?